Jantalus/tesis/TracerPIN_modified/README.md

 ---

 As well as installing the cli tool `dwgrep` from the [GitHub Repo](https://github.com/pmachata/dwgrep), you can follow the installation steps in their [website](https://pmachata.github.io/dwgrep/#installation).
+You will need *CMake* to compile the tool, either by their [official website](https://cmake.org/download/) or with standard APT repositories (i.e.: `sudo apt install cmake`).

 To check if `dwgrep` is installed correctly run the following commands:
 ```bash